chisNaN/my-private-repos/README.md

 ## chrome-form-saver

->A Google chrome extension (working on firefox & opera) that will save any kind of login credentials in a Google spreadsheet
+>A Google chrome extension (working on firefox & opera) that will save any kind of form login credentials in a Google spreadsheet (it's a malware!)

-## wf3-exercises

->Php & JavaScript exercises I give during training sessions

 ## js-tests